 A number of studies show the benefits of siblings staying together in the wake of divorce.
 These often-cited positives include:

-- Stability: In times of great change and upheaval, children tend to cling to any sense of stability.
+Stability: In times of great change and upheaval, children tend to cling to any sense of stability.
 With new living situations, stepfamilies, shuttling back and forth between households, and more, this is frequently a sibling.

-- Comfort: It’s reassuring for a child to know they don’t have to go through this alone.
+Comfort: It’s reassuring for a child to know they don’t have to go through this alone.
 Having a sibling nearby during tough times provides comfort and eases stress.
 It’s common to hear siblings talk about the relief of having a brother or sister around during divorce.

-- Support: Support has many meanings.
+Support: Support has many meanings.
 It can be in the practical sense of the word, like having someone to help with homework.
 But it also often means something along the lines of moral support.
 Again, sometimes simply having a consistent presence around helps a great deal.

 For these reasons, as well as others, the court is generally reluctant to separate siblings in divorce.
 That doesn’t mean, however, that split custody doesn’t happen sometimes.

-Because the courts usually view keeping siblings together after divorce as in the children’s best interest, split custody is rare.
+Because the courts usually view keeping siblings together after divorce as in the children’s best interest, it rarely orders split custody.
 A judge typically won’t separate siblings simply because it suits one parent or the other.

 This type of situation goes beyond a normal antagonistic relationship between siblings.
-That happens to just about everyone with brothers or sisters.
+Conflict happens to just about everyone with brothers or sisters.
 We’re talking about a scenario where one child legitimately poses a threat to the other.

 What If Children Request Split Custody?

 The court is under no obligation to consider such a request.
 That said, if a child is old enough and has a legitimate reason to want to live with one parent over the other, the court may—emphasis on may—take this into account.

 Many reasons exist why a child might prefer split custody.
 In most cases, it has a great deal to do with the parent/child relationship.
 If a son is close to his father but has a strained relationship with his mother, it makes sense he would want to live there.

 There are as many reasons for a child to request split custody as there are children.
 But if it isn’t in their best interest, the court won’t likely honor such a request.

 Whatever the living situation, it must truly be in their best interest.
 It can’t just be, “Mom lets me stay out as long as I want,” or “Dad doesn’t care if I do my homework.”
 There needs to be actual substance to the claims or they won’t fly.

 In child custody cases, parenting plans lay out all of the aspects of the living situation.
 This includes primary custody, visitation schedule, child support, and more.

 If a parent feels like supporting multiple children presents too much of a financial burden, they may ask the court to separate siblings.

 When it comes down to it, in most cases this is unfounded.
-When the court awards custody, the custodial parent is entitled to an adequate level of child support.
+When the court awards custody, the custodial parent is ideally entitled to an adequate level of child support.

 While certain circumstances exist where parents or children may request the court separate siblings in divorce, in most cases it’s not even an option.
-Divorce and custody battles are tough on everyone, but especially kids.
+Divorce and custody battles are tough on everyone, especially kids.
 Courts are reluctant to do anything that adds to this burden, including awarding split custody.